 Jo March, her one-of-a-kind heroine, is widely considered to be the first living, breathing girl to light up the pages of American literature, which was awash in idealized images of childhood.
 “Little Women” was an instant success and during her career, 30 books and collections of stories poured from her creative and determined pen.

-May her imagination and persistence be an inspiration to us all as we boldly sail our own ships on a sea of words — and write on!
+May Louisa’s imagination and persistence be an inspiration to us all as we boldly sail our own ships on a sea of strong words — and write on!

 Please help KWD grow by sharing: https://karinwritesdangerously.com/